-Field Impacts Mitigation Measures Responsible for Frequency of workers through their use of high visibility vests when working in or walking through heavy equipment operating areas; Mark and provide sign boards.
-Signage shall be in accordance with international standards and be well known to, and easily understood by workers, visitors, and the general public as appropriate.
-Disallow worker exposure to noise level greater than 85 dBA for a duration of more than 8 hours per day without hearing protection.
-The Implementation Indicator Monitoring of Funds use of hearing protection shall be enforced actively. ultural, and Archaeolog 1 1 s 1 Physical and cultural heritage Construction works will be on existing drainages and built- up areas of Naogaon thus risk for chance finds is low.
+Field Impacts Mitigation Measures Responsible for Monitoring Frequency of Field Impacts workers through their use of high visibility vests when working in or walking through heavy equipment operating areas; • Mark and provide sign boards.
+Signage shall be in accordance with international standards and be well known to, and easily understood by workers, visitors, and the general public as appropriate. • Disallow worker exposure to noise level Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds greater than 85 dBA for a duration of more than 8 hours per day without hearing protection.
+The use of hearing protection shall be enforced actively.
+D. Historical, C ultural, and Archaeolog Physical and cultural heritage Construction works will be on existing drainages and built- up areas of Naogaon thus risk for chance finds is low.
 All fossils, coins, articles of value of antiquity, structures and other remains of archaeological interest discovered on the site shall be the property of the government.
 Prevent workers or any other persons from removing and damaging any fossils, coins, articles of value of antiquity, structures and other remains of archaeological interest.
-Stop work immediately • Naogaon pourashava • Records of chance finds • Duration of repair works • Included in O&M cost
+Stop work immediately • Naogaon pourashava • Records of chance finds Duration of repair works • Included in O&M cost